CaNS-World/CaNS/README.md

 ## News

+[21/07/2022] `nthreadsmax` removed from the input file since it is not really needed when running with MPI-OpenMP.

 [11/07/2022] Mixed precision calculations with the Poisson equation solved in single precision are now possible with explicit diffusion, and with 1D implicit diffusion.

 [02/05/2022] **Major update** -- The building/compilation process of CaNS has changed to become simpler and more robust in different systems; see *Compilation* below.